Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Abstract

 \section{Abstract}

-We present \methodname, a simple and theoretically-grounded approach for domain generalization in 3D biomedical image segmentation.
-Modern segmentation models degrade sharply under shifts in modality, disease severity, clinical sites, and other factors, creating brittle models that limit reliable deployment.
-Existing domain generalization methods rely on extreme augmentations, mixing domain statistics, or architectural redesigns, yet incur significant implementation overhead and yield inconsistent performance across biomedical settings. \methodname instead proposes a principled learning strategy with minimal overhead that leverages both source-domain image intensities and domain-stable foundation model representations to train robust segmentation models.
-As a result, \methodname achieves strong gains in both fully supervised and few-shot segmentation across a broad range of shifts in biomedical studies.
-Unlike prior approaches, \methodname is architecture- and loss-agnostic, compatible with standard augmentation pipelines, computationally lightweight, and tackles arbitrary anatomical regions.
-Its implementation is freely available at \hyperlink{https://github.com/sebodiaz/DropGen}{https://github.com/sebodiaz/DropGen}.
+We present \methodname, a theoretically grounded and deliberately simple approach for domain generalization in 3D biomedical image segmentation.
+Modern segmentation models degrade sharply under shifts in modality, disease severity, clinical sites, and more, limiting their reliable adoption.
+Existing generalization methods address this using extreme augmentations, hand-engineered domain statistics mixing, or architectural redesigns that add significant implementation overhead while yielding inconsistent performance across biomedical settings. \methodname instead presents a principled learning strategy with marginal overhead that utilizes both source-domain image intensities and domain-stable foundation model representations to train robust segmentation models.
+As a result, \methodname achieves strong gains in both fully supervised and few-shot segmentation across broad clinical shifts in biomedical studies.
+Unlike prior approaches, \methodname is architecture- and loss-agnostic, compatible with standard augmentation pipelines, easy to implement, and tackles arbitrary anatomical regions.
+Its implementation is freely available at \href{https://github.com/sebodiaz/MaskGen}{https://github.com/sebodiaz/MaskGen}.